SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers massively favor the SMU Mustangs (4-0, 0-0 AAC) when they host the South Florida Bulls (1-3, 0-0 AAC) on Saturday, October 2, 2021 in a matchup between AAC foes at Gerald J. Ford Stadium.
-SMU is favored by 20.5 points.
-The point total is set at 68.5.
+AAC foes meet when the SMU Mustangs (4-0, 0-0 AAC) host the South Florida Bulls (1-3, 0-0 AAC) on Saturday, October 2, 2021 at Gerald J. Ford Stadium.
+SMU is favored by 21 points.
+The total has been set at 68.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.